 In another study, the median overall survival after surgery was 17.8 mo in the patients who presented with pancreatitis as the initial sign of PDAC compared to 15.7 mo in patients without pancreatitis[19].
-In this study, patients with acute pancreatitis and chronic pancreatitis were grouped together, which may have confounded the conclusion.
+In this study, patients with AP and chronic pancreatitis were grouped together, which may have confounded the conclusion.

-In contrast, other studies have reported that the prognosis of PDAC patients with AP is not good.
-Mujicaet reported that the overall survival rates at six months and twelve months of PDAC patients who presented initially with AP were 51% (23 cases) and 28% (13 cases), respectively[16].
-A recent study at our medical center reported that the survival rate of PDAC patients with AP at one year was 23.4%(11 cases)[17].
-Consistent with this report, our study found that AP was negatively correlated with both overall survival time and early recurrence (within 12 mo).
+In contrast, other studies have reported that the prognosis of PDAC patients with AP is poor.
+Mujicaet reported that the overall survival rates at six months and 12 months in PDAC patients who presented initially with AP were 51% (23 cases) and 28% (13 cases), respectively[16].
+A recent study at our medical center reported a survival rate of 23.4%(11 cases) at one year in PDAC patients with AP[17].
+Consistent with this report, our previous study found that AP was negatively correlated with both overall survival and early recurrence (within 12 mo).
 This trend was also perceived even after stratification by pathological stage.

 It is unclear why AP is correlated with the prognosis of patients with PDAC.
-Currently, it is recognized that early diagnosis is a key factor in determining a better oncological prognosis[20,21].
-Although the reasons for delays in the diagnosis of PDAC are unclear in patients presenting with AP, it is suspected that either the patient was not evaluated for an associated malignancy or, if evaluated, diffuse pancreatic inflammation might have masked the localized mass effect of the underlying cancer[7].
-In a recent study, among a total of 76 cases pathologically diagnosed with PDAC within 24 mo after an attack of pancreatitis, 42 patients experienced a delay of 3-24 mo before a diagnosis of PDAC[7].
-Omid Sadr-Azodi et al[4] also recently reported that the diagnosis of pre-existing pancreatic cancer was delayed if it clinically presented as acute pancreatitis.
-On the other hand, Inflammation may aggravate tissue adhesion and edema, that increased the difficulty of operation and postoperative complications (e.g., pancreatic fistula).
-Consequently, the therapeutic results of surgical treatment of PDAC were impacted negatively.
+Currently, it is recognized that early diagnosis is a key factor for a better oncological prognosis[20,21].
+Although the reasons for the delayed diagnosis of PDAC are unclear in patients presenting with AP, it is suspected that whether the patient was evaluated for an associated malignancy or not, diffuse pancreatic inflammation might have masked the localized mass effect of the underlying cancer[7].
+In a recent study, among a total of 76 patients pathologically diagnosed with PDAC within 24 mo after an attack of pancreatitis, 42 patients experienced a delay of 3-24 mo before a diagnosis of PDAC was made[7].
+Omid Sadr-Azodi et al[4] also reported that the diagnosis of pre-existing pancreatic cancer was delayed if it clinically presented as AP.
+Inflammation may aggravate tissue adhesion and edema, that increased the difficulty of operation and postoperative complications (e.g., pancreatic fistula), thus affecting the therapeutic results of surgical treatment of PDAC.

 The timing of surgical intervention in patients with PDAC and AP has yet to be defined, but a recent study at our medical center suggested that 24.5 d may be the best cutoff point of surgery for PDAC with mild or moderate AP[17].
 In patients who underwent resection, a longer delay before surgery may be associated with poor survival.
 Erkan et al[14] reported that because of the accompanying mild to moderate AP, the pancreaticoduodenectomy of 4 patients with periampullary tumors was delayed, and the median interval from the diagnosis of AP to the operation was 34 d.
 Consistent with this report, our previous cohort demonstrated that the average time between the cancer diagnosis and the surgery was 33.4 d[15].
-In this study, timing of surgical intervention in patients with PDAC and moderate or severe AP was 41.4 d, the correspondence is that the average interval time of No-AP group was 10.8 d.
-Although there was no difference of statistics due to our small sample, the incidence of grade B/C pancreatic fistula was obviously higher in AP group.
-As well as, our previous study suggested that AP was an independent risk factor for pancreatic fistula after pancreaticoduodenectomy[15].
+In the present study, timing of surgical intervention in patients with PDAC and moderate or severe AP was 41.4 d, and the average interval time of non-AP group was 10.8 d.
+Although there was no statistical difference due to our small sample, the incidence of grade B/C pancreatic fistula was obviously higher in AP group.
+In addition, our previous study suggested that AP was an independent risk factor for pancreatic fistula after pancreaticoduodenectomy[15].